 The ANSWER Scholarship Family-Friendly Library Room is a designated safe space for adult students and their children (0-12) to thrive educationally.
 The room features an early literacy learning station, two computers, printer, DVD player, and an assortment of children's toys.
-Students who have children and are interested in reserving this space for studying must register in advance by completing this form.
+Students who have children and are interested in reserving this space for studying must register in advance.
 Once registered, reservations for this room can be made on the Atkins Library website.
 The room is secured with swipe access to those registered during their reserved time.

 Families seeking quality childcare can benefit from information provided by agencies and organizations focused on monitoring and improving child care in our community.
 Several such organizations exist locally and at the state level.

 At the state level, the North Carolina Division of Child Development (part of the Department of Health and Human Services) offers resources for parents.
 These include tips on finding the right option for each child and data on regulated facilities in North Carolina.
 The division also offers a search function that allows families to find care facilities using a number of attributes that may be important to them.